 Bahrain 6 hours 2015: victory / 2015 World Endurance Drivers Championship victory

+Both throttle barrel levers broke on the Bernhard/Hartley/Webber car.
+Thanks to a mechanic’s clever idea they locked the barrels on full throttle by fixing two pliers into the engine with cable straps and then the engineers were programming in real time to keep the car running.
+This is how world champions were made.
 The race was won by Romain Dumas, Neel Jani and Marc Lieb driving the no. 18 Porsche.
 They completed 199 laps.
 The second place Audi was on the same lap, followed by two Toyotas (both 3 laps behind).
 Timo Bernhard, Mark Webber and Brendon Hartley finished fifth, but still scored the 2015 FIA WEC Driver's category victory.
-It was a very close call, though - if the no.18 919 team would not have won the race, the Audi guys would have scored top points from the race and then it would have been a tie between the top drivers from Porsche and from Audi.
+It was a very close call in many ways - if the #18 919 team would not have won the race, the Audi guys would have scored top points from the race and then it would have been a tie between the top drivers from Porsche and from Audi.

 |2015 Manufacturers||Championship||2015 Drivers Championship|